Kihoto Hollohon

 Kihoto Hollohon Yepthomi (15 April 1932 – 15 October 2021) was a politician from Nagaland, India.
-He was elected to the Nagaland Legislative Assembly three times from Aghunato-34 A/C, three times from Dimapur III A/C and one time from Ghaspani-II.
+He was elected to the Nagaland Legislative Assembly three times from Aghunato-34 A/C, three times from Dimapur III A/C and once from Ghaspani-II.
 Altogether, he sat as a member of the legislative assembly from 1977 to 2013.

 Early life

 Kihoto Hollohon Yepthomi was born on 15 April 1932.
 His mother and father were Zhekheli and Kiyezhe Yepthomi of Khukishe village.
 He did his schooling from Sukhalu and Zünheboto LP school, Tokiye UP school, Satakha ME and Government High School, Shillong.

 Political career

 Hollohon served in the Naga Home Guard and held a high rank in the Naga Underground Movement.
 He later became an inspector in the Nagaland Armed Police but resigned.
 He served as the President of Zünheboto Sadar in 1968, Joint Secretary UDF and UDF Central Committee.
 He was elected as RCM representing Satoi Tokiye region for three years.

 He first contested state elections in 1977 as United Democratic Front (UDF) candidate and was elected to the Assembly from Aghunato constituency in Zünheboto District.
 He was re-elected from the same constituency in 1982 and 1987.

 In 1989, he won elections from Dimapur-III.

 He continued to be elected from Dimapur-III for subsequent terms till 2003, except in 1998, when heeding the call ‘Solution, Not Election’, he decided not to contest the assembly elections.

 In 2008, he was elected as the MLA from Ghaspani-II constituency.

 In 2013, Hollohon retired from active politics.